Join our Youth Cadets at

 (Note: completion of the induction course is not compulsory, but failing to do so will stall your progress.)

-Upon completion of induction, your welcomed as a new member known as a "cadet recruit" and then attached to your family (if applicable) in your local area.
-If your local area does not have any existing members, this gives you an ideal opportunity to step up your leadership, and help promote membership.
+Upon completion of induction, you're welcomed as a new cadet and attached to your family (if applicable) in your local area.
+If your local area does not have any existing members, this gives you an ideal opportunity to step up your leadership, and help promote membership in the cadets.

 The next step is to complete further training to achieve your status as a trained 'cadet', elevating yourself to the level of a survivalist.